-- (1) A Director must be a natural person aged 16 years or older. - (2) No one may be appointed a Director if he or she would be disqualified from acting under the provisions of article 37. - 25.
+- (1) A Director must be a natural person aged 16 years or older. - (2) No one may be appointed a Director if he or she would be disqualified from acting under the provisions of article 35. - 25.
 The number of Directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 26.
 The first Directors shall be those persons notified to Companies House as the first Directors of the charity. - 27.
-A Director may not appoint an alternative Director or anyone to act on his or her behalf at meetings of the Directors.
+A Director may not appoint an alternative Director or anyone to act on his or her behalf at meetings of the Directors. - 28.
+A Director shall hold office for three years from the date of his or her appointment at the end of which he or she shall be eligible for re-election for one further term of three years.
+In exceptional circumstances, a retiring Director may be appointed for one further year only.
+Having served their maximum term of office, a Director shall not be eligible for re-election until one year after their retirement as a Director.